YenYiHo-Lab/FAST-CoExpress/README.md

 ## Real Data Analysis

 We performed differential co-expression analysis on breast cancer data from gene expression omnibus GSE176078.
-Code for the analysis can be found in the simulations folder of this repository, and the data used can be found at the following link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5354529.
+Code for the analysis can be found in the `breast cancer analysis` folder of this repository, and the data used can be found at the following link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5354529.

 ## Example Usage